Skip to main content

 • To give students a sense of how ideas about society and politics have changed over time and how these changes relate to broader social and political transformations.

-• To better equip students for critical citizenship in an increasingly globalized world by exposing them to important arguments and ideas from beyond Europe and its settler colonies, including about race and imperialism.
+• To better equip students for critical citizenship in an increasingly globalized world by exposing them to important arguments and ideas from beyond Europe and its settler colonies, including about colonialism.

 • To reveal some of the historical origins of students’ own beliefs about society and politics.